Overview of the UK sanctions regime

 OFSI has the power to issue General Licences for country sanctions regimes under regulations made under the Sanctions and Anti-Money Laundering Act 2018.

-The General Licence means that a barrister or BSB entity who has provided legal advice to a sanctioned person in relation to Russia and Belarus will not have to wait for an OFSI specific licence before they can receive payment from that designated person, provided that the terms of the general licence are met.
+A General Licence means that a barrister or BSB entity who has provided legal advice to a designatedperson in relation to the regime(s) listed in the Licence will not have to wait for an OFSI specific licence before they can receive payment from that designated person, provided that the terms of the general licence are met.
 There remains an obligation to make a report to OFSI.

 A full list of general licences is on the OFSI website.